JHarrison89/JHarrison89/README.md

 - 🌱 I’m currently learning advanced React.js, ES6 Javascript & advanced Rails.
 - 🔭 I’m currently working on some personal projects to build up my repo.
-- 📫 How to reach me at jeremaia.harrison@gmail.com
+- 📫 Reach me at jeremaia.harrison@gmail.com

 <!--
 **JHarrison89/JHarrison89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.